fixm-ccb/fixm-user-manual-4.3.0-testing/docs/general-guidance/fixm-core.md

 This example illustrates the reuse of FIXM Core as a library of datatypes.
-While this practice is technically feasible and produces valid schemas, it is not considered a valid FIXM Core usage because it breaks the hierarchy of properties defined by FIXM Core.
+While this practice is technically feasible and produces valid schemas, it is not considered a valid FIXM Core usage because it breaks the hierarchy defined by FIXM Core.
 An information service relying on such an implementation practice would fail to satisfy the FIXM Core requirement on data structure.